Gliese 900: Orbit

 Gliese 900 B and C form an inner pair (named Gliese 900 BC) with an orbital period of around 36 years.
 Gliese 900 BC and Gliese 900 A orbit the system's center of mass with a period of 80 years.
 As of November 2004, B was separated from A by 751 milliarcseconds and C was separated from A by 708 mas.
 This separation changes over time.
 It was identified as a multiple star system in 2002 by Eduardo L. Martín, using adaptive optics-corrected images at the 8.2 m Subaru Telescope.
 When first observed, the A–B and A–C separations were of 0.51 and 0.76 arcsecs respectively.
 A further study by Malogolovets et al. (2007) identified this system as a hierarchical triple.

 Other stars in the system

 Malogolovets et al. (2007) reported two other objects in 2MASS images (potentially late red dwarfs) that would be the components D and E and make the system quintuple, being "very likely" to be bound to the system.
-However, these faint stars haven't been confirmed as members of the GJ 900 system, and are likely not associated.
+However, these faint stars have not been confirmed as members of the GJ 900 system, and are likely not associated.